-- First Offense: Riding privileges suspended from 1 day up to two weeks - Second Offense of a behavior listed above: Riding privileges suspended from 2 weeks up to remainder of school year. - Third or more offense of a behavior listed above: Riding privileges suspended up to remainder of the school year.
+- First Offense: Riding privileges suspended from 1 day up to two weeks - Second Offense of behavior listed above: Riding privileges suspended from 2 weeks up to the remainder of the school year. - Third or more offense of behavior listed above: Riding privileges suspended up to the remainder of the school year.

-In instances of vandalism resulting in damage to the bus: restitution for damages must be made not later than the last day of the two-week period of suspension or suspension will be continue until payment has been made.
-Principal will notify the driver when student is allowed back on the bus.
+In instances of vandalism resulting in damage to the bus: restitution for damages must be made not later than the last day of the two-week period of suspension or suspension will be continued until payment has been made.
+Principal will notify the driver when the student is allowed back on the bus.